webrender/zoom-macos-global-mute/README.md

 # Zoom Global Muting for Mac OS

+#### This is an Automator app which lets you set a global hotkey to toggle muting in Zoom on Mac OS.

 • Download and extract the ZIP from Github
 • Drag the Zoom Global Mute app into your Applications folder
 • Open Automator, and select `File > New > Quick Applications`